Codess-Cafe/OSS-Cohort-5/Mentees-Details/Akshita-Sinha.md

 Hi, my name is Akshita Sinha!

 ## About Me
 I am a passionate developer currently working on flutter.
-I have experience in basic flutter projects like language translator,I also worked oh a hostel management system using html,css and js.
+I have experience in basic flutter projects like language translator,I also worked oh a hostel management system using html,css and javascript.

 ## GitHub
 You can find me on GitHub at @Akshx09 (https://github.com/Akshx09)